Trusted WordPress tutorials, when you need them most.

 After exporting the email addresses from your WordPress comments, there are a few different ways that you can use them.

-If the comment author opted into getting email updates from you, then you might add them to your email newsletter.
+If the comment author opts to get email updates from you, then you might add them to your email newsletter.
 You can then send these people news, tips, and updates about your business or website.

-You can also add the users in your CRM to do regular personal reach outs to build your network.
+You can also add the users to your CRM to do regular personal reachouts and build your network.

-Another use for your exported email addresses is for Facebook retargeting ads.
-Facebook lets you upload a list of email address so you can target only those users with your ad campaign.
+Another way to use your exported email addresses is for Facebook retargeting ads.
+Facebook lets you upload a list of email addresses to target only those users with your ad campaign.

 We hope this article helped you learn how to export email addresses from WordPress comments.
-You may also want to check out our guide on how to allow user registration on your WordPress site and the best contact form plugins.
+Next, you may also want to check out our guide on how to allow user registration on your WordPress site and our expert pick of the best contact form plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.